Price protection is a little-known credit card perk that could save you hundreds of dollars, but you have to know how it works to take advantage

 In another case, Long Island, New York, resident Robert Ottone received a $20 credit to his Citi credit card after he used the program on a few DVD purchases.
 Because there is no minimum amount to start a claim and the program searched for better prices for him, all he had to do was register his purchases and then claim the difference.

-"You're going through all of your purchases on your card so it's not the shortest amount of time but it's easy to do and it's free money," he says.
+“You’re going through all of your purchases on your card so it’s not the shortest amount of time, but it’s easy to do and it’s free money,” Ottone says.

-"It gives you a list of recent purchases like a statement, you click on an item you bought, like a laptop, to register and it finds you a cheaper price," Ottone explains.
+“It gives you a list of recent purchases like a statement, you click on an item you bought, like a laptop, to register and it finds you a cheaper price,” he adds.

-Citi spokeswoman Emily Collins says that any cardholder whose card offers the feature (see below for a list of eligible Citi cards) can take advantage of the Price Rewind program.
-Sometimes, the credit card issuer will email consumers if it notices a big purchase or pattern in spending, as it did in Clark's and Ottone's cases.
-Either way, you'll need to register the product for the price protection to kick in.
+Citi spokeswoman Emily Collins says that any cardholder whose card offers the feature (see below for a list of eligible Citi cards) can use the Price Rewind program.
+Sometimes, the credit card issuer will email consumers if it notices a big purchase or pattern in spending, as it did in Clark’s and Ottone’s cases.
+The cardholder just needs to register the product for the price protection to kick in.

 There are a few factors to keep in mind to become a savvy user of the price protection program your credit card issues: